SuperhackMelbourne/superhack2017/examples/touchsensor-example/Readme.md

 # Introduction
 This is a digital module that outputs a HIGH signal when a finger is touching or nearby to the white circle on the blue circuit board.
+It's basically just like a button :O

 # Using the vibration sensor
 Using a Grove cable, connect the vibration sensor to the 'DIGITAL GROVE'